8 Basic internal circuits for opamps

 At (close) to zero output current the output resistance of the opamp is high.
 Note again that when using the opamp in a feedback configuration, the output resistance of that total circuit configuration is typically that of the opamp, lowered by (1+) the loop gain.

 Similar to the situation with single transistor amplifiers in e.g. chapter 5.1, an lower output resistance lower than some value rout,max for any output current level can be insured by making sure that the current in the output stage transistors is always higher than some specific value(s).
-Some examples are given in the next subsection, that all aim at making sure that at least one of the output stage transistors sees a suficiently large drain current.
+Some examples are given in the next subsection, that all aim at making sure that at least one of the output stage transistors sees a sufficiently large drain current.
+Again similar to what was done in chapters 3-5.1 this requires a bias (quiescent) V GS for bias output stage transistors.

 8.5.5 Implementation examples

-In actual circuits, the DC voltage source is implemented with electronic components.
+In actual circuits, the floating DC voltage source is implemented with electronic components.
 Because the current through the output stage is quite dependent on the value of V DC and of (temperature dependent) properties of the transistor, the DC source V DC is often realized with transistors that behave similarly to the output stage transistors.
-Below, a few output stages, with different realizations for V DC, are shown.
+Below, a few output stages, with different realizations for V DC, and with an intermediate amplification stage using a (PNP) common-emitter circuit are shown.

-The realizations in b) and c) in the figure below are straightforward implementations of the DC source using compensation for temperature and production offsets.
-Because the exponential behaviour of an NPN and of a PNP are virtually identical, the circuit in c) can also be implemented as in d).
-A nice implementation, where V DC = n V BE with n 1 can be realized with a BJT, is shown in e).
-If, for simplicity, we disregard the base current through Q”, it is easily derived that V DC V CE = 1β V BE, with β = R2(R1 + R2).
+A nice implementation, where V DC = n V BE with n 1 can be realized with a BJT, is shown in f).
+If, for simplicity, we neglect the base current through Q, it is easily derived that V DC V CE = 1β V BE, with β = R2(R1 + R2).

 pict